What is Rheumatoid Arthritis?

 Influenza (flu) vaccine: A case study published by the American Society of Microbiology reports that a 3-year-old girl experienced a relapse of juvenile rheumatoid arthritis after receiving the influenza (flu) vaccine (Shimizu et. al, 2012).

-What are the Symptoms of Rheumatoid Arthritis in Adults and Children?
+Symptoms in Adults and Children

 The symptoms of rheumatoid arthritis and juvenile rheumatoid arthritis vary depending on the areas of the body that are affected.
 Below, we list some of the most common symptoms of rheumatoid arthritis in adults and children.

 - Swollen joints

 - Joint stiffness that is typically worse in the mornings

 In addition to the symptoms above, patients with rheumatoid arthritis and JRA can experience symptoms that do not involve the joints.
 These include:

 - Weight loss